pipos4k/todo-app/README.md

 - `DELETE /items/<item_id>` - Delete an item by ID
 - `PUT /items/<item_id>` - Update an item by ID

-Basically, it's a simple list manager where you can add and view items.
+Basically, it's a simple list manager where you can add, update, delete and view items.

 ## What I used

 - Python
 - Flask
-- HTML/CSS
 - Docker
 - SQLite